jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 requirements for reporting breaches, and therefore we have better visibility into these events as well.

+Figure 69\.
+Top Asset varieties in Lost and Stolen Assets breaches (n\=76\)

 Figure 68\.
-Top Action varieties over time in Lost and Stolen Assets breaches 2022 DBIRIncident Classification Patterns
+Top Action varieties over time in Lost and Stolen Assets breaches

-45
-idea about the content of those calls.
-About a third of them have little to no audio or are silent, which sounds to us22 like vishing (voice phishing) for live numbers.
-Another 29% are known scams (with
-7% of the 29% known to be targeting businesses specifically) and the rest being other stuff or simply unknown.
-Thankfully its not as if the targeting of mobile devices is a big surprise to the security community.
-Sandboxed
-OSes and high prices for vulnerabilities suggest mobile security inherited a lot of hard\-fought lessons learned from personal computers (PCs23\) and so security has been incorporated into mobile devices from the get\-go.
-We point out in the Social Engineering pattern that 82% of breaches involve the human elementsomething the silicon isnt going to be mitigating.
-Eighteen percent of clicked phishing emails come from a mobile device.
-Admittedly, we cant say if more folks click on mobile vs PC since no ones phone is narcing on them.
-Still, since almost a fifth of phishing successes came from mobile devices, that should be good enough confirmation that it needs to be within your security estate.
-Part of the problem is trying to get users to improve their security behavior.
-One such approach is providing access to key security information knowledge quizzes within reach of their thumbs in the form of a mobile app.
-For one such security dashboard app, 66% of users who accepted the terms and conditions
+2022 DBIR Incident Classification Patterns

+44

+Organic free\-
+range data

 Mobile data is something that appears only sparingly in our data, which seems ironic considering who we are.

 Unfortunately (or fortunately), mobile phones hover around 1% or less in our breach dataset with the associated causes being somewhat random.
-This is likely due to bias in the data; when a phone is used to phish creds, its likely the email server that gets reported, not the device used to access it.
+This is likely due to bias in the data; when a phone is used to phish creds, it’s likely the email server that gets reported, not the device used to access it.
 When we see breaches involving malware on mobile phones, it is not uncommon for the malware to be there to collect data.
-And if thats your goal, it helps to be quiet and not get caught, especially considering the difficulty it takes to get on the devices in the first place.
+And if that’s your goal, it helps to be quiet and not get caught, especially considering the difficulty it takes to get on the devices in the first place.

 However, when we look at non\-incident data, we get a clearer view of the role mobile plays in the security ecosystem.
 Figure 70 gives an idea of the threats that mobile phones see.

 Only 42% of devices avoided blocking access to any URL while 84% of devices avoided an unwanted app.